TomSchimansky/CustomTkinter/Readme.md

 but can be customized with a border and corner_radius.

-CustomTkinter also supports a light and dark theme, which can be either set manually or gets controlled by the system appearance mode (only macOS).
+CustomTkinter also supports a light and dark theme, which can either be set manually or get controlled by the system appearance mode (only macOS).

 Detailed documentation is coming soon....